shakeelr/CarND-Advanced-Lane-Lines/writeup.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-The third step of my pipeline was to apply binary thresholds to the perspective transformed road to highlight pixels corresponding with lane lines.
+The third step of my pipeline (found in code cell 7) was to apply binary thresholds to the perspective transformed road to highlight pixels corresponding with lane lines.
 I experiemented with a number of different color and gradient thresholding methods but ultimately found I could obtain clear lane lines using an RGB threshold to identify white lines.
 The RGB threshold values to identify white lines were r > 190, g > 190, and b > 190.
 Yellow lines were more difficult to pick up, and after some experimenting in various color spaces I found yellow could easily be identified in the LAB color space using the b channel.
 The b threshold value to pick up yellow lines in the LAB colorspace was b > 185.
 The b channel of the LAB colorspace was normalized prior to applying the threshold.
 Examples of thresholded lane lines are shown below:

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+The 4th step of my pipeline (found in code cell 10) is to fit identified lane line pixels to a polynomial.
+This is done using a sliding histogram window method.
+Line line pixels in each window with a minimum number of pixels are appended to a list and a polynomial is fitted through it using the `np.polyfit()` method.
+An image showing a visualization of the windows, identified pixels, and polynomial fitted through then is shown below:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The next step of my pipeline (found in code cell 11) is to calculate the radius of curvature and offset of the lane lines.
+I calculate the radias of curvature using the equation:

+`(1 + (2*a*y*ym_per_pix + v)**2)**1.5) / abs(2*c)`

+where a, b, c are the coeffients of the polynomial derived in pipeline stage 4, y = 720 for the top of the image, and ym_per_pix is the number of meters per pixel in the y axis (assumed to be 30m/pixel).
+The above equation is applied to both the left and right lane lines and averaged together to estimate the radias of curvature.

+Offset is caculated by finding the x value for both lanes at the bottom of the image, finding the midpoint of the two lanes at that point, and subtracting that from the midpoint of the image.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+The final step of my pipeline (found in code cell 12)is projecting the lanes back onto the road.
+To do this I create blank image the same size as the warped image and fill the area between the fitted lane lines onto it.
+I color that area green and unwarp it using the inverse perspective transform, which is to use `cv2.warpPerspective()` with the inverse matrix Minv as an argument, then overlay it onto the road using "cv2.addWeighted()" to get a transperant effect.
+I also add text to the final image for the radias of curvature and offset.
+The final result can be seen below:

 ![alt text][image6]